Find a book at your library

 We appreciate your interest in adding your work to our collection.
 It is our goal to incorporate books and media into our collection that represent both local interest topics and local authors.
-Local authors are welcome to donate a copy to the library.
-The Collection Development Coordinator will determine whether the book will be cataloged as part of our collection or be added as a Local Author Honor Book.
+Local authors are welcome to donate a copy to the library to be added to our Local Author Collection.

 New Book Alerts is a free online service that showcases the newest titles purchased by your library.
 You can select to receive alerts via email and/or RSS feeds.
 If you see a new title that your interested in, just click "check catalog" to place a hold on the item right away.

 Get involved in a book or writers group at the library!